maximusSomu/Sql/README.md

         GROUP BY day
         ORDER BY total DESC

 Q6 >  Provide how many times does average user posts on Instagram.
-Also, provide the total number of photos on Instagram/total number of users

            SELECT (SELECT COUNT(*)FROM photos)/(SELECT COUNT(*) FROM users) as avg;

-7. Provide data on users (bots) who have liked every single photo on the site (since any normal user would not be able to do this)
+7. Provide data on users (bots) who have liked every single photo on the site

                     SELECT users.id,username, COUNT(users.id) As total_likes_by_user
                     FROM users